malbright345/API-Gateway-Security-Project/README.md

 <br />
 <br />
 <br />
-55 Now that we have JWT credentails extracted from Cognito it's time to secure our API so that it cannot be accessed without first logging in to retrieve credentials:  <br/>
+Now that we can generate JWTs with Cognito user pool, and retrive those JWTs thorugh the app client, it's time to secure our API Gateway with a JWT authorizer so that a valid JWT will be required in the header of subsequent API calls to this endpoint to successfully reach our protected resource:  <br/>
 <img src="https://i.imgur.com/AT6dKCr.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
 <br />
-56 Attach Cognito Authorizer to secure API Gateway:  <br/>
+ Attach Cognito Authorizer to secure API Gateway:  <br/>
 <img src="https://i.imgur.com/uDTpliP.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />